mrjaws/AM_design_files/echem.md

-# Esposito Research Lab 3D printer design files
+# Esposito Research Lab 3D printing design files

 This repository contains .stl design files that were created by the Esposito Research lab at Columbia University for various electrochemistry-related projects.